jargonized/sky130RTLDesignandSynthesisWorkshop/README.md

 # About

-A cloud based 5 day training workshop which offeres insights into verilog coding techniques for successful elaboration and synthesis using sky130 PDK.
+A cloud based 5 day training workshop which offered insights into verilog coding techniques for successful elaboration and synthesis using sky130 PDK.

 Workshop conducted by VLSI System Design : [VSD website](https://www.vlsisystemdesign.com/)